ams-engineering/wp-events-free/README.md

 Update: Added restrictions for zipcode field.
 Update: Changed layout of image and information box on single event page.
 Fixed: HTML structure for the archive page.

-Version-1.6.3
-Added: Option to change the message that replaces registration form when event is over.

-Version-1.6.2
-Update: Made phone number field on add event page as optional.
-Added: Input mask for phone number field on add event page.

-Version-1.6.1
-Fixed: Subscribe form layout for archive shortcode.
-Added: Attribute to change single-button text in shortcode widget.

-Version-1.6.0
-Added: Form validation errors.
-Added: Option to send the texting permission info to email.
-Added: Dark mode in display settings.
-Added: User notification checkbox for edit entry.
-Added: Filters to format date on archive page.
-Fixed: CSS for texting permission checkbox.
-Update: enqueue select2 file locally.
-Added: Option to make the form fields required or optional.
-Added: Option to bulk update existing email confirmation.
-Update: Add registerant address to the export registrations csv.
-Added: jQuery input mask for the phone number formatting.

 == Upgrade Notice ==
 Coming Soon!